VolumeElement/VolumeElement.github.io/_posts/2023-07-08-a-transcendence-proof.md

 $$\left(d\sqrt{3}-b\sqrt{2}\right)^2=3d^2+2b^2-2db\sqrt{6}$$

 is also an integer.
 But rearranging this would show that $\sqrt{6}$ is rational, a contradiction, therefore $\alpha$ is irrational.
-Now we may apply the Gelfond-Schneider theorem theorem to show transcendence.
+Now we may apply the Gelfond-Schneider theorem to show transcendence.

 Suppose that $\alpha\in\bar{\mathbb{Q}}\setminus\mathbb{Q}$, then $\left(1+\sqrt{2}\right)^\alpha$ would be transcendental by the Gelfond-Schneider theorem.
 But